 Associate Professor Bernadette McCabe, Principal Scientist with the National Centre for Engineering in Agriculture, reflects on the role of bioenergy within a circular economy in Australia.

-Australia faces some unique challenges in this area but with this comes opportunities.
-While international strategies differ there are a few recurring themes.
-So what steps are required to go from a waste-oriented society to a Circular Economy that includes BioEconomy and biorefining?
+Australia faces some unique challenges in this area but with these come opportunities.
+While international strategies differ, there are a few recurring themes.
+So what steps are required to go from a waste-oriented society to a circular economy that includes bioeconomy and biore ning?

 Firstly, we need an analysis of the type (primary, secondary and tertiary), scale and dynamics of wastes to understand what feedstocks are available.
 We need to get a good understanding of our current baseline in order to identify opportunities.
 We also need to understand how they differ from region to region.